Background and Rationale

 The fellowship program falls under the SAWT overall project, which is funded by the European Union (EU) with the Arab Reform Initiative (ARI) as the lead partner and implemented through a consortium of partners consisting of the American University of Beirut (AUB) with a regional scope, Together We Build It in Libya, the Sana’a Center for Strategic Studies in Yemen, ARI in Syria, the Culture and Free Thought Association in Palestine and the Iraqi Al-Amal Association in Iraq.

-- Equip women with the tools and leadership skills needed to advance an inclusive peace and security agenda.
+- Equip women with the tools and organizational and leadership skills needed to advance an inclusive peace and security agenda.

 - Establish a network of advocates from different areas of expertise who can lobby for more inclusive peace and security platforms.

 - Create tables for dialogue and circles of influence that cut across generations, geographical boundaries, and disciplines focused on an inclusive peace and security agenda.